electron0zero/dd-automate/README.md

 - change <university-email> and <password> with your university gmail account creds.
 - change <your-api-key> with sendgrid api key

+for local developemt just export/set these env vars.

 ### How to run
 - Install stuff with - `npm install`